Introduction to JavaScript Date parse

 - 15463374100000 Milliseconds again converted to real date format.

-- Now both string and after converting string value(date) are not the same.
-Because of Indian standard time always 5 and half hours ahead of UTC (Universal Time Coordinates).
+- Now both string and after converting string value(date) are different.
+Because Indian standard time is always 5 and a half hours ahead of UTC (Universal Time Coordinates).

 Example #5 – Invalid Date String parsing